panops/transposon/README.md

     $ gem install transposon

-Once the gem is installed the commaand 'txpsn' will allow you to start, stop, and manage the transposon agent.
+Once the gem is installed the command 'txpsn' will allow you to start, stop, and manage the transposon agent.

     $ txpsn agent start